 Skip to content

-• Protection from reprisal
+• protection from reprisal

-• Use of information by councillors
+• use of information by councillors for a benefit or detriment

-However, the LG Act only allows the OIA to criminally prosecute a vexatious ‘complaint’ and not a course of conduct by a ‘complainant’.
+The LG Act only allows the OIA to prosecute a vexatious ‘complaint’ in the Magistrates Court and not a course of conduct by a ‘complainant’.
+However, the OIA may also make a vexatious declaration against a complainant.
+See vexatious complaints.

-The OIA begins a criminal prosecution by issuing a complaint and summons for the defendant to appear in the Magistrates Court.
+The OIA begins a prosecution by issuing a complaint and summons for the defendant to appear in the Magistrates Court.
 It is then subject to the Magistrates Court process.

 Conduct provisions

-However, all such prosecutions are subject to public interest considerations.
+• All such prosecutions are subject to public interest considerations.

 • Some examples of a breach of the conduct provisions: